folio-org/stripes-experiments/okapi-console/testing-the-circulation-module.md

 ## Appendix: temporary oddities

-As things stand, the Patrons UI module is hardwired to use the tenant-id `tenant-id`.
+As things stand, the patrons UI module is hardwired to use the tenant-id `tenant-id`.
 Therefore, we need to hand-install a tenant with that ID in order for the module to work.
 We can do this using the command-line HTTP client curl: